Please look for the specific course in which you are proctoring students.

 Refer to the Evaluation Forms section below for guidelines on completing preceptor evaluations.
 Please review with the student and have them sign the evaluation before returning it back to us for their files.

 The semesters are listed for the return of evaluations.
 Please fax the completed evaluation to 301-784-5106 to the attention of the course faculty or email directly to the course faculty by the following deadlines:

 Preceptors please complete the clinical evaluations for the student(s) you precepted as indicated below:

-Student Clinical Care Experience Evaluation Form - ALL preceptors for students in acute care, clinics, and outpatient experiences are asked to submit this evaluation.
-Please fax to 301-784-5106 to the attention of the course faculty or email directly to the course faculty at the end of the clinical experience.
+Student Final Clinical Evaluation - Critical Behaviors - ALL preceptors for students in acute care, clinics, and outpatient experiences are asked to submit this evaluation.
+Please fax the completed evaluation to 301-784-5106 to the attention of the course faculty or email directly to the course faculty at the end of the clinical experience.

 1. After reviewing the critical behaviors posted above, please print this form and check the appropriate column in each category if the student achieved those critical behaviors.